So you want to travel the world and get paid to do it, huh?

 It looks easy, too, thanks to people like Matthew Karsten at Expert Vagabond.
 He’s been doing it for years and has a wealth of pictures, guides, and, well, wealth as proof.

-Direct Client Relationships
+Smartphone Travel Photography Tip #1 – Direct Client Relationships

-This is potentially the most lucrative option, but also one of the most difficult to jump into.
+Direct client relationships are potentially the most lucrative option, but also one of the most difficult to jump into.

 Like all things business, it’s not about what you know – it’s about who you know.